Anybody wakeboard at night with the tower light? Our problem is the lights are too bright. Any ideas.

 We had a blast doing this last summer but we had the river to ourselves and had already been out all day so were confident there were no logs or floaters to worry about.
 Downside was my wife only had her sunglasses and is blind as a bat without them so she was getting a little anxious because it was REALLY dark for her.
 Up here driving away from the sunset feels a lot darker than driving towards it.

 Night surfs are fun too.
 Our friends have gone out and turned off all their interior lights and stick glow sticks all over on the rider's vest and tape a few to the board with packing tape.
-Looks pretty cool.Old enough to know better, young enough to do it anyway.
+Looks pretty cool.At the time it seemed like a good idea...

 I have never wrecked so hard in my life until we tried night wakeboarding.
 Glowsticks on the vest no tower light small moon it was a recipe for disaster.
 I caught a toe edge on a simple wake to wake because I couldn't see the wake / water to spot my landing.
 I can now say I did it but I am not going to rush out and go again.-Mark